kenahoo/RHadoop-Wiki/Tutorial.md

 <a name="whatwehavelearned">
 ##What we have learned

+We will summarize here a few ways in which we have used the functions in the library.

-Specify jobs using regular R functions and run them like R functions
+Specify mapreduce jobs using familiar R functions:
 <pre>
-mapreduce(map = function(k,v)..., reduce = function(k,vv)...)
+mapreduce(..., map = function(k,v)..., reduce = function(k,vv)...)
 </pre>

-compose jobs like functions
+Compose jobs like functions

 <pre>
 mapreduce(mapreduce(...